nikandfor/batch/README.md

 	}(j)
 }
 ```

+See the all available options in the doc.

 Batch is error and panic proof which means the user code can return error or panic in any place,
 but as soon as all the workers left the batch its state is reset.